Atomic emission spectroscopy

 Atomic emission spectroscopy (AES) is a method of chemical analysis that uses the intensity of light emitted from a flame, plasma, arc, or spark at a particular wavelength to determine the quantity of an element in a sample.
 The wavelength of the atomic spectral line in the emission spectrum gives the identity of the element while the intensity of the emitted light is proportional to the number of atoms of the element.
 The sample may be excited by various methods.

+Atomic Emission Spectroscopy allows us to measure interactions between electromagnetic radiation and physical atoms and molecules.
+This interaction is measured in the form of electromagnetic waves representing the changes in energy between atomic energy levels.
+When elements are burned by a flame, they emit electromagnetic radiation that can be recorded in the form of spectral lines.
+Each element has its own unique spectral line because each element has a different atomic arrangement, so this method is an important tool for identifying the makeup of materials.
+Robert Bunsen and Gustav Kirchhoff were the first to establish atomic emission spectroscopy as a tool in chemistry.